Magnolia (film): Plot

 Los Angeles police officer Jim Kurring investigates a disturbance at a woman's apartment, finding a body in a closet.
 Dixon, a neighborhood boy, unsuccessfully tries to tell him who committed the murder.
 Jim goes to the apartment of Claudia Wilson, whose neighbors called the police after she argued with her estranged father, Jimmy Gator, and blasted music while snorting cocaine.
 Seemingly oblivious, Jim asks her on a date.

-Jimmy hosts a quiz show called What Do Kids Know? and is dying of cancer.
+Jimmy hosts a quiz show called What Do Kids Know?, where children and adults compete against each other, and is dying of cancer.
 The newest child prodigy on the show, Stanley Spector, is hounded by his father Rick for the prize money and demeaned by the adults, who prevent him from using the bathroom during a commercial break.
 When the show resumes, Stanley wets himself.
 As the show continues, a drunken Jimmy sickens, ordering the show to go on after he collapses.
 After Rick berates him, Stanley runs away.

 Former What Do Kids Know? champion Donnie Smith, whose parents took all his prize money, has been fired from his job and is in love with a male bartender with braces.
 Donnie wants to get braces himself, thinking the bartender will love him back.
 He hatches a plan to steal the money from his former boss for the surgery.

-The show's former producer, Earl Partridge, is also dying of cancer.
+The show's former producer, Earl Partridge, is also dying of cancer, only faster than Jimmy.
 Earl's trophy wife, Linda, collects his prescriptions while he is cared for by a nurse, Phil Parma.
-Earl asks Phil to find his estranged son, Frank Mackey, a motivational speaker and pickup artist.
+Earl asks Phil to find his estranged son, Frank Mackey, a coarse and blatantly misogynistic but charismatic motivational speaker and pickup artist.
 Frank is interviewed by a journalist who knows Frank took care of his dying mother after Earl left.
 Frank storms out of the interview, after which Phil tries to contact him.

 Linda goes to see Earl's lawyer, hoping to change his will.
-She married Earl for his money, but now loves him and does not want it.
+She married Earl for his money, but now genuinely loves him and does not want it.
 The lawyer suggests she renounce the will and decline the money, which would go to Frank.
 Linda rejects his advice and berates Phil for seeking out Frank, but later apologizes.
 She drives to a vacant parking lot and attempts suicide by drug overdose.
 Dixon finds Linda near death in the car, takes the money from her purse, and calls an ambulance.